soorajmr/telegram-slack-bridge/README.md

 # telegram-slack-bridge

-A quick and dirty Telegram to Slack bridge using off-the-shelf tools.
+This is a quick-and-dirty Telegram to Slack bridge using off-the-shelf tools.
 We use vysheng's command line telegram client (https://github.com/vysheng/tg) and pzelnip's command line Slack tool (https://github.com/pzelnip/slackcmd).
+Read the readme's of these projects if you want to know how they work, but it is not necessary for our purpose.

 ## Instructions to use